Nigel-Ho23/CCCtools/README.md

 # CCCtools

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of CCCtools is to …
+The goal of CCCtools is to provide functions to run CellChat v2 and CellPhoneDB v5 as well as compare their outputs.

 ## Installation